 If we return to the surprise party and right after the shock; the evening, night and the morning after, my child did a backtracking in memory.
 Everything that my child had found odd in people’s behaviour before the surprise party was traced and revealed.
 While doing this all my child’s hypothesis about the friends and how they acted strangely, was proven to be correct (and where I proudly managed to not reveal myself, but it may be because adults are always expected to act strange).

-The same cognitive backtracking also happened in “Game of thrones” when the line: “Hold the door” surprised people.
+The same cognitive backtracking also happened in “Game of Thrones” when the line: “Hold the door” surprised people.
 And the most amazing thing was that the backtracking of five seasons happened almost instantly.
 This tells something about the speed of our minds when learning but it also says something about how hard it is to see, hear or measure reactions unless you understand narrative construction from a cognitive perspective.

 Now to the moment of truth.
-The reason I chose the surprise party to explain the cognitive vehicle of narrative is due to an issue related to our prior experiences and knowledge.
+The reason I chose the surprise party to explain the cognitive vehicle of the narrative is due to an issue related to our prior experiences and knowledge.
 Since there are a lot of people that think of narrative construction and stories as bound to ancestors of media, we often see a lot of text and the canonical story format (exposition, complication and outcome), as we know it from films and literature, applied to games.
-This is at the expense of understanding the cognitive vehicle of narrative.
+This is at the expense of understanding the cognitive vehicle of the narrative.
 When considering at what speed we are thinking and by knowing how emotions relate to our learning, it’s no wonder that we like to stay with familiar structures and templates.
-Since narrative is not media-specific I hope the surprise party served as reality check that will enable an exploration of narrative construction as a cognitive vehicle beyond story structures, genres and physical reactions.
+Since narrative is not media-specific I hope the surprise party served as a reality check that will enable an exploration of narrative construction as a cognitive vehicle beyond story structures, genres and physical reactions.